 While Arizona’s public universities (ASU, NAU, & UofA) do not require a letter of recommendation as part of the application for admissions, you may need one for specialized programs (such as honors programs).
 In addition, other colleges/universities and scholarship programs may require one.

-When you request a letter of recommendations from a counselor, teacher, employer, or community member, be sure to:
+When you request a letter of recommendation from a counselor, teacher, employer, or community member, be sure to:

 - Make sure that the person you ask to write your recommendation knows you well.

 - Make personal contact (preferably via an appointment) with the person you intend to ask.
 Asking is courteous and will ensure that the writer’s schedule will allow him/her to respond to your deadline.